timseriakov/TimSeriakov/README.md

 ## About Me

-I help teams turn complex business domains into structured, scalable, and understandable systems.

-My focus:

-- Domain-Driven Design as a way to shape both the model and the architecture
-- Value-driven development: outcomes and impact over feature counters
-- Internal tooling and DX: reducing friction so teams can move faster with more confidence

-I work at the intersection of architecture, UX, and automation: designing APIs, building thoughtful UIs, creating CLI tools, and improving Developer Experience.
+I help teams turn complex domains into simple, scalable systems — guided by DDD, clear boundaries, and a strong focus on Developer Experience.
+I work where architecture, UX, and automation meet: designing APIs, building internal tools, and shaping developer workflows.

-The terminal and keyboard are primary interfaces — a CLI-first, keyboard-driven mindset.
+The terminal and keyboard are my primary interfaces — a CLI-first, keyboard-driven mindset.
 A bit of a keyboard freak, a bit of a terminal monk.
 Tools should move fast, feel right, and never get in the way.

-Documentation is treated as a first-class part of the product: automated, living, and genuinely helpful — not an afterthought.
+Documentation is a first-class part of the product: automated, living, and genuinely helpful.

-## What I've Done
+## What I’ve Done

-Built and evolved products for mobile operator **life:)**, including:
+Delivered and evolved products for mobile operator **life:)** (B2B portal, chatbot builder, internal CRM).

-- B2B client portal
-- Support chatbot dialogue builder
-- Internal CRM systems

-Typical roles:

-- Solution / system architect
-- Tech lead and mentor
-- System designer across services and teams
+Worked as architect, tech lead, and system designer across teams and services.

-Also contributed to:

-- Hiring and team formation
-- CI/CD and release processes
-- Infrastructure and deployment
-- Integration with internal and external systems
+Handled CI/CD, deployments, infrastructure, and integrations.

 ## Principles I Follow

-- Agile as a mindset: iterative, collaborative, value-focused
-- Documentation and tooling are part of the product, not side tasks
+- Documentation and tooling are part of the product
-- Explicit boundaries and contracts between services and teams
+- Clear boundaries and explicit contracts
-- Safe change: feature flags, migration strategies, observability, and rollback paths
+- Safe change: migrations, feature flags, observability

 ## Tech Stack